Becca Levy: Research

-Levy has contributed over 130 articles and chapters to psychological, gerontological, and medical journals and books.
+Levy has contributed over 160 articles and chapters to psychological, gerontological, and medical journals and books.
 Her research has been supported by the National Institute on Aging, National Heart, Lung, and Blood Institute, National Science Foundation, Donaghue Medical Research Foundation, and Brookdale Foundation.

 Levy's studies have had a real-world impact on improving the well-being of older persons.
 She conducted the first study to show the economic impact of ageism on the health of older persons.

 In that study it was found that the financial cost of ageism on health in one year in the United States was $63 billion.
 She testified before the U.S. Senate Special Committee on Aging about the harmful impact of ageism in popular media and marketing.
 Her findings provided the basis for amicus briefs in age-discrimination cases at the U.S. Supreme Court.
 The American Psychological Association advocated a historic resolution against ageism that used her research as an evidence base, citing 11 of her studies.

 The practical applications of Levy's research have extended beyond the U.S. For instance, her findings provided the rationale for a World Health Organization Campaign to End Ageism, supported by 194 countries, in which she is a scientific advisor.
+Levy is credited with creating the term “aging liberation” to refer to how ageism can be overcome and aging can be embraced on both an individual and a collective level.

+Levy was invited by Robert Butler, who coined the term ageism and who was the founding director of the National Institute on Aging, to join his working group to address ageism in America.
+The New York Times journalist Paula Span writes about Levy’s relationship to Butler that “One could argue that she is his heir.”